 Eric Pickens is an elementary teacher with the Port Angeles School District and also serves on the Sequim School Board.
 Eric has lived in Sequim for the past seven years with his wife and two daughters.
 He is passionate about the success of his community and is always looking for opportunities to advocate for its continued growth.
 Eric is thrilled to be a part of the Sequim Farmers & Artisans Market because he believes that showing support to local growers and artisans is a fundamental aspect of maintaining a strong local economy.

-Elli Rose grows organic produce with her family at Joy Farm in Sequim.
-She loves farmers markets as a viable marketplace where small business owners can be in direct relationship with their customers and has long enjoyed farmers markets as both a customer and a vendor.
-She feels passionate about equitable access to locally grown foods and believes that the market provides opportunities for building community.
+Elli Rose grows organic produce with her family at Joy Farm in Sequim and has just completed her fourth season of vending at the Sequim Farmers & Artisans Market.
+She loves farmers markets as a viable marketplace where small business owners can be in direct relationship with their customers, and has long enjoyed farmers markets as both a customer and a vendor.
+Elli is passionate about community and is always curious about new ways the market can serve our dynamic population.

 Sam Konovalov is a medicinal plant & vegetable farmer in Sequim.
 Growing up in Sequim public schools, Sam learned the economic importance of community-based farming.
 After 12 years growing his small business into three local farms, Sam is excited to give back to the local community who has given him so much.
 In his fifth season as a vendor with the Sequim Farmers & Artisans Market, Sam is excited to use his experience to help bring new opportunities for vendors with his service on the board, all in an effort to create a local hub where community members can engage with their local farmers and discover new businesses to support.